 Here are some examples: Clear calls to action are great web design; murky ones are bad web design.
 High contrast fonts are smart, effective web design; low contrast fonts that are hard to read are poor web design.

-• Unclear links and buttons.
+Here are a few other elements to avoid: • Distracting images and backgrounds.
+As a general rule, stay away from tiled backgrounds.
+Though there are a few select instances where a tiled background could be a good choice, in most cases they’re distracting. • Non-responsive design.
+Nowadays your website simply needs to be mobile responsive.
+All websites should look good and function well on mobile phones and tablet devices. • Unclear links and buttons.
 Visitors shouldn’t have to hunt for links and buttons, they should be able to quickly see which images and pieces of text will take them to new pages or confirm their choices.
-Similarly, users should be able to clearly recognize fillable fields.
+Similarly, users should be able to clearly recognize fillable fields. • Generic or irrelevant stock photos and filler text without valuable information.

 Certain web design elements, like grid layouts, aren’t inherently good or bad choices.
 They can be used in effective and ineffective ways, so taking care to do them right is a must.